• Menu

 Two white wolves ancestral link with dogs

-September 12, 2017 // by Lisa Duncan
+September 12, 2017 // by LISA DUNCAN

-Origin & Evolution of Domestic
+Origin & Evolution of Domestic Dogs – The Ancestral Link to Raw Feeding

 Fossils of canine skulls suggest wild dogs emerged from wolves much earlier than previously thought, about 33,000 years ago.
 But while we can’t pinpoint the exact ancestral wolf breed that gave us gray wolves and dogs, we know they share this common ancestor, which is why … Dogs crave, thrive on, and easily digest meat, particularly raw meat.
-Click To Tweet

 Ancestral Link Raw FeedingWhat Your Dog Shares With Its Ancestors